Article Contributed By: Lauren N. Hardy, MA- Rebound Clinical Team Member.

 Teenage Brains Explained

 However, the nucleus accumbens, the area of the brain that seeks reward and pleasure is fairly well-developed.
-This combination of an immature prefrontal cortex and heightened need for reward, drives much of the stereotypical teenage behavior, such as engaging is risky behaviors like abusing benzos.
+This combination of an immature prefrontal cortex and a heightened need for reward drives much of the stereotypical teenage behavior, such as engaging in risky behaviors like abusing benzos.

 How Benzos Work